layer-3/clearsync/contracts/solidity-style-guide.md

 This style guide is a set of rules and conventions for writing Solidity code.
 It is based on the [Solidity Style Guide](https://docs.soliditylang.org/en/latest/style-guide.html), [Coinbase Style Guide](https://github.com/coinbase/solidity-style-guide/blob/7e29d890be81b7df9beefb38f04ff212cc32fb6c/README.md) and includes some additional rules and conventions specific to Yellow Network.

+The document contains "syntax" and "semantics" rules for naming, structure, and formatting of Solidity code and tests.
+If not applied, they will not cause a compilation error or make the code more prone to bugs or vulnerabilities.
+However, they will make the code consistent, more readable, and easier to maintain.

+On the other hand, the [Development Practices](./solidity-development-practices.md) document contains development practises and technics that do change the logic and make the contract more secure, gas-efficient or increase operability.

 ## 1. Style

 ### A. Unless an exception or addition is specifically noted, we follow the [Solidity Style Guide](https://docs.soliditylang.org/en/latest/style-guide.html)